-- 1. The structure of the real numbers. - 2.
-A careful study of limits of sequences and functions and properties of the limit process; here it is proved that a bounded sequence of real numbers has a convergent subsequence. - 3.
-A study of continuous functions including the proofs of the intermediate value theorem and the theorem that a continuous function on a closed bounded interval is uniformly continuous. - 4.
-An exploration of functions having a derivative, with proofs of the Mean Value Theorem and Taylor's Theorem with remainder. - 5.
-The development of the Fundamental Theorem of the Calculus, substitution formulas and an examination of functions having a Riemann integral.
+- 1. A careful study of limits of sequence and functions and properties of the limit process; here it is proved that a bounded sequence of real numbers has a convergent subsequence. - 2.
+A study of continuous functions including the proofs of the inverter of the - 3.
+Depending on the chosen text, either (i) "Infinite Series" with the proofs of standard tests or, (ii) Differentiation (including Mean Value and Taylor's Theorems), and (iii) The Riemann Integral (Properties; Fundamental Theorem of Calculus).